John-Abbott-College/1P6-Notes/Markdown/07_pseudocode_comments_coding_process.md

 > 7. Create a dictionary by traversing the tree from the top to the desired letter, each left traversal is represented by a 0, and a right traversal is represented by a 1.
 > 8. Using the dictionary, create the sequence of zeros and ones to represent the original text

-Pseudo-code needs to reflect the **understanding of the audience** (who is likely to read this in the future).
+Pseudo-code needs to reflect the **understanding of the audience** on a specific context.

 Pseudo-code does not have many rules, its purpose is to **explore the solution** (check for logic errors) before worrying about syntax errors.
 It must describe the algorithm in a step-by-step fashion.